rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-21-windows-services.md

 }
 ```

-Alternatively, this can be done with [sc.exe](https://support.microsoft.com/en-us/help/251192/how-to-create-a-windows-service-by-using-sc-exe):
+As an alternative to the pinvoke nightmare, this can also be done with [sc.exe](https://support.microsoft.com/en-us/help/251192/how-to-create-a-windows-service-by-using-sc-exe):
 ```
 sc.exe failure Layer0 actions= restart/60000/restart/60000/""/60000 reset= 86400
 ```

-I leave it as an exercise to the reader to guess which we're using more.
+## Next

+We've got our Windows service running.
+Now we need to have it do something useful.